 Welcome to a step-by-step tutorial on how to create simple responsive CSS speech bubbles.
-Once upon a time in the Stone Age of the Internet, we create speech bubbles by putting several pieces of background images together… Like it’s some sort of a jigsaw puzzle.
-But today, it is totally possible to create a speech bubble using pure CSS only – Read on to find out how.
+Once upon a time in the Stone Age of the Internet, we created speech bubbles by putting several pieces of background images together… Like it’s some sort of a jigsaw puzzle.
+But today, it is totally possible to create a speech bubble using pure CSS only – Read on for the example!

 TABLE OF CONTENTS